 Raspberries don’t need the best soil (they will grow in most kinds) but avoid a wet area, as well as a windy spot, as raspberries do not like to stand in water nor dry out.

 Raspberries don’t need full sun (raspberries do just fine in partial shade) BUT you will get more raspberries if you plant them in full sun.

-Spread a couple inches of compost to the TOP of the soil after planting raspberry canes.
+Spread a couple of inches of compost to the TOP of the soil after planting raspberry canes.
 This helps add nutrients to the soil and hopefully improves your raspberry yield.

 6. Mulch it